ryanbrear/GoShoppingSwiftLibrary/README.md

 - XCode 9.0+

 ## Installation
-- Download the repo and add to your project as an embedded binary.
+- Download the repo and add it to your project as an embedded binary.

 ## Usage
 - To use GoShoppingSwift in a file, begin by importing it